oar-team/batsim/docs/index.rst

 - Sound simulation models thanks to SimGrid_.
 - Develop algorithms (in any programming language) without SimGrid knowledge, or to plug existing algorithm implementations to Batsim.
 Done thanks to a :ref:`protocol` between Batsim and the schedulers
 - Several ways to model how jobs should be simulated.
 Allows multiple levels of realism regarding several phenomena.
 Highly customizable to your needs.
-- Keeping the implementation robust and maintenable is important to us.
+- Keeping the implementation robust and maintainable is important to us.

 The present documentation focuses on Batsim technical aspects.
 The most up-to-date scientific description of Batsim is done in `Millian Poquet's PhD thesis`_ (chapters 3 and 4).